many_class_classifier ¶

 , ClassifierMixin

-Output-Code multiclass strategy to extend TabPFN beyond its class limit.
+Output-Code multiclass strategy to extend classifiers beyond their class limit.

 Parameters: